cepdnaclk/e19-co227-Empowering-Counselors-and-Students-through-Interactive-Web-and-Mobile-App/docs/README.md

 6. **System Settings:** The ability to configure and customize platform settings, including notification settings, email templates, and system messages.

+---
-## Why Use Our Software
+## Why Bloomi

-1. **Convenience:** allow students and counselors to connect and communicate without the need for physical presence.
+1. **Convenience:** Allows students and counselors to connect and communicate without the need for physical presence.

 2. **Accessibility:** Students can access counseling services from the comfort of their own devices, whether it's a computer, tablet, or smartphone, making counseling more accessible to a broader audience.